 Step 2: Grow Drupal by making it a better product

 Drupal 7 became more mature as a framework but it is also shipping with new features, as well as a lot of usability improvements that help make Drupal easier to use for content editors and site builders.
 A number of people are wondering how to undo some of the usability changes, and now dream about an "easy to undo" CMS.
 Making the framework better is a great goal, but not at the expense of our users.

 The single biggest barrier to the success of Drupal is its ease of use.
 This is repeatedly shown in studies, competitive comparisons and blog posts.
 The broader market is impeded by Drupal's usability, and not with the fact that Drupal isn't a good framework.
-It is a fact.
-This is why usability was the primary focus of Drupal 7, why I decided to hire Mark Boulton, and why this is worth making some trade-offs for.

 To focus only on the power and flexibility of the framework mainly serves to keep the Drupal insiders happy, while the market and customer base passes them by to adopt tools that do not need their specialized skills because other products solve the market's needs out of the box.

 There is a long history of how successful software projects evolve.
 In the end, there is only ever one winner in a market segment, and typically one runner-up.
 Everyone else becomes irrelevant in the big picture.
 This is true for desktop systems (Microsoft/Apple), server systems (Unix-Linux/Microsoft), ERP systems (SAP/Oracle), databases (Oracle/Microsoft) and so on ...
 It is what will happen in the CMS market too.
 My goal as the project lead, is to lead Drupal to become the dominant web platform.
 We do not want Drupal to be irrelevant.

 We should all agree that at the end of the day, success should be measured by the number of people working with Drupal, not by the number of people working on Drupal.